Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Initial Material

 with $\w U$ still covered by the adapted coordinates $(t, x^i)$, with $t \geq 0$ and $x^1 \leq 0$ in $\w U$ so that the initial surface $S$, boundary $\cC$ and corner $\Si$ in $\w U$ are an extension of the corresponding domains in $U$.
 We also assume \eqref{eps} still holds in $\w U$.
 All target data in $\cT$ as in \eqref{Phi} and later in $\cT^H$ which is given in $U$ is extended off $U$ to be of compact support in $\w U$ away from $S\cap U$ and $\cC \cap U$.
 Thus in such localizations, all target data vanishes in a neighborhood of the full timelike boundary of $\w U$ and in a neighborhood of the initial slice $\{t = 0\}$ away from $\cC \cap U$ and $S \cap U$ respectively.
 The same statements hold for variations of the target data, i.e.~in the tangent spaces $T(\cT)$ or $T(\cT^H)$.

+From the geometric nature of the map $\Phi$ and target space $\cT$ in \eqref{Phi}, together with later variants below, it is easily verified that all the results to follow are invariant under rescaling; they hold for $g$ and linearizations $h$ if and only if they hold for (all) localizations $\w g$ and $\w h$, cf.~also \cite{I}.

-For later reference, we note that solutions $h$ of linear systems of wave equations on $\w U$ appearing below and throughout \S 3 - \S 4 enjoy the finite propagation speed property; if the initial and boundary data of $h$ are compactly supported in $\w U$, then $h$ is also compactly supported in $\w U$, for some definite (possibly small) time $t > 0$.
+For later reference, we note that solutions $h$ of linear systems of wave equations on $\w U$ appearing below have the finite propagation speed property; if the initial and boundary data of $h$ are compactly supported in $\w U$, then $h$ is also compactly supported in $\w U$, for some definite (possibly small) time $t > 0$.